rickhall2000/sicp-notes/lecture-outlines/lecture-2b.md

 * Creating the representation of rational numbers with constructor and selectors is exactly the same idea as creating and naming procedures to represent operations (16:00)

 End of part 1 (17:40)

+How do we package up a numeator and denomenator into a rational number (19:00)

+Lists, cons, car, cdr (19:30)

+### Example Continues
+* Using list structure to represent rational numbers (23:16)
+* The results of the completed implementation of rational numbers (24:35)
+* What went wrong?
+(26:00)
+* Modify make-rat to simplify rationals when creating (27:55)
+* Data abstraction separates use of data and its representation (29:17)

+Data abstraction allows represenations to be named (33:15)

+Naming allows for providing alterative representations (34:13)

+You retain flexiblity by not making decisions about anything until you are forced to do it.
+(36:08)

+Data abstraction is one way to make progress towards a solution but not be bound by the consequences of your decisions.
+(36:35)

+"let" (38:40)

+End of section 2 (40:48)